Dimtemp/PowerShell-training/02-running-basic-commands.md

 1. Now start PowerShell again.
 1. Run this command: ```edit```
 1. You'll receive an errormessage that this term is not recognized.
 That's because aliases only exist in memory.
 In a later exercise we'll learn how to create aliases in a PowerShell profile and 'make the stick'.
+1. Keep the PowerShell console running for the next task.